Fractal

 Companies understand the cloud is not nearly as secure as their internal network.
 If they forget, the CapitalOne CISO mid-career implosion is there to remind them.

-Operating behind the corporate firewall in the midst of the company’s governance and security infrastructure, Fractal Programming apps deliver transformative benefits to corporate application portfolios.
+Operating behind the corporate firewall in the midst of the company’s governance and security infrastructure, Fractal Computing apps deliver transformative benefits to corporate application portfolios.

-Freeing the corporation from the tyranny of most legacy data center costs via System Oriented Programming means the CIO can, finally, be a true transformation agent for the enterprise.
+Freeing the corporation from the tyranny of most legacy data center costs via Fractal Computing means the CIO can, finally, be a true transformation agent for the enterprise.

 Electric Utility Application